GaragePixel/wonkey/CODE_OF_CONDUCT.md

 **6. Strong Typing & Performance**
 - Strongly typed, compiled languages are the backbone of this project’s performance philosophy.
-- Promotion of VM-based, pseudo/scripted languages as “better” than Wonkey is not permitted.
+- Promotion of VM-based, pseudo/scripted languages as “better” than Wonkey is not permitted, even said indirectly.

 **7. Respect & Non-violence**
 - Standard rules of respect, non-violence, and constructive argumentation apply.